joostaafjes/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image4a]
 ![alt text][image4b]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Identify lane-line pixels and fit their positions with a polynomial

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculation the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines # through # in my code in `my_other_file.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Example image of plotted back down onto the road

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image: